 Taking plant cuttings is easy to do once you know how

 Why do we take cuttings from plants?
-Not only will taking cuttings allows you to produce several new plants from an existing one, which is very useful if you’re trying to make a garden on a shoestring budget.
-Cuttings are also a good way of propagating tender plants like Pelargoniums and Fuchsias that might not survive a harsh winter.
+Not only will taking cuttings allows you to produce several new plants from an existing one, which is great if you’re on a budget, they are also a good way of propagating tender plants like Pelargoniums and Fuchsias that might not survive a harsh winter.

 The best time to take softwood cuttings is from mid-spring to early summer.
 Hardwood cuttings are taken later in the year, from mid-autumn to mid-winter.